RuiminLi98/ChatApp_FullStack/README.md

 https://chataapp-final-team-doges.herokuapp.com/

-A full stack app similar to WeChat.
+A full stack social media app.

 A user must initiate the creation of a chat room with a room size